VoronDesign/VoronUsers/printer_mods/ruiqimao/V0.2_MGN9C_X/README.md

 ## Instructions

-Assembly is the same as the stock V0.2 X axis and AB frames
+Assembly is the mostly the same as the stock V0.2 X axis and AB frames.
+The MGN9C rail mounts to the X axis extrusion with 6x M3x8 BHCS screws and nuts, and the X carriage mounts to the MGN9C carriage with 4x M3x8 BHCS screws.

 ![Overview](Images/angle.png)